 The out-of-pocket cost that you will incur before insurance pays for damages is known as a deductible.
 In addition to your premium, this is an important figure when it comes to understanding car insurance.
 If your policy has a $1,000 deductible, you will pay this amount regardless of the total repair amount.
 A policy with no deductible may seem attractive, but often these plans come with a much higher premium so they may not be affordable or a good option depending on your circumstances.

 How does a deductible differ from a premium?

 The premium is the amount you pay for your auto insurance coverage regardless of whether you make an insurance claim.
 If you are fortunate enough not to get into an accident or incur any damage to your vehicle, the premium is the only cost you will pay during the coverage period.
 Generally, the more coverage you select, the higher your premium will be.
 State laws dictate the minimum amount of car insurance you will need, and the cost of getting into an accident without insurance is hefty.
 Avoid fines and the cost of a major accident by making sure you don’t lapse on payments.

 Auto insurance is coverage for your vehicle, not for individual drivers.
 Anyone who is part of your household or has permission to use your car has the same insurance protection as the named insured.
 This is a key distinction that may affect who you allow to borrow your car.
 When you loan another person your car and they get into an accident, your insurance will be the primary policy liable for covering costs.

 Spend time understanding car insurance basics so that you can opt for the best protection for yourself and your vehicle.
 Whether you are deciding whether to opt for car insurance with roadside assistance or questioning who is covered by your policy, these tips can help.

 Still have questions about car insurance?
-Visit AAA.com/Insurance or call 866-222-7871 to speak to a knowledgeable agent.
+Visit AAA.com/Insurance to set up an appointment with a knowledgeable agent.

 This post was originally published in 2018 and has been updated.